Generic Name: erythromycin

 Erythromycin has a molecular weight of 733.94.
 It is a white or slightly yellow, odorless or practically odorless, bitter crystalline powder.
 Erythromycin is very soluble in very polar organic solvents such as alcohols, acetone, chloroform, acetonitrile and ethyl acetate.
 It is moderately soluble in less polar solvents such as ether, dichloroethylene and amyl acetate.
 It is slightly soluble in nonpolar solvents such as hexane.
 It is very poorly soluble in water.

-Each gram of Erygel® Topical Gel contains 20 mg of erythromycin, USP in a base of alcohol 92% and hydroxypropyl cellulose.
+Each gram of Erygel® Topical Gel USP, 2% contains 20 mg of erythromycin USP in a vehicle consisting of dehydrated alcohol and hydroxypropyl cellulose.

 The exact mechanism by which erythromycin reduces lesions of acne vulgaris is not fully known; however, the effect appears to be due in part to the antibacterial activity of the drug.